montagao/montagao.github.io/blog/secondbrain/index.md

 Of course, with a little magic, you could create even more elaborate data visualizations, like charting occurrences of the word over time, and compare occurrences with occurrences of other words, making word clouds, etc.

-Just like with any kind of data, transforming and using it has a lot of possibilities, and on any \*nix based OS text based files are [trivial to transform](https://tldp.org/LDP/abs/html/textproc.html).
+Just like with any kind of data, transforming and using it has a lot of possibilities, and on any \*nix OS, text based files are [trivial to transform](https://tldp.org/LDP/abs/html/textproc.html).

 ### Pros of Brain 2